Skip to content

-A 2020 study analyzed the data of 78 studies found that positive parenting practices had a significant effectt on reducing behavior challenges, including tantrums.
+A 2020 analysis that analyzed data of 78 studies found that positive parenting practices had a significant effect on reducing behavior challenges, including tantrums.
 (Mcleod, Weisz & Wood, 2020)

 In 2021, a study followed 182 families over a two-year period.
 They found that positive parenting was associated with better emotion regulation in young children and reduced the likelihood of tantrums and other disruptive behaviors (Chui, Huang & Sun, 2021).